Mike Zandofsky: Atlanta Falcons

+Philadelphia Eagles

+The Philadelphia Eagles signed Zandofsky to a free agent deal in April 1997.
+Zandofsky played in 5 games, starting 2 for the Eagles before being released in November.
+In March 1998, Zandofsky was signed by the Chicago Bears to help the team with their right guard needs.
+Zandofsky was released by the Bears as one of the final roster cuts in August 1998.

 Coaching career

 Zandofsky was brought on as an assistant coach at Corvallis High School when former high school teammate Chris McGowan was hired as the Spartans head football coach in 2002.
 While coaching at his alma mater, Zandofsky was the offensive and defensive line coach.
 His offensive line at Corvallis has helped produce the schools top three season totals by a running back in school history in 2004, 2006, and 2009.
 In 2006, Corvallis High won the 5A State Championship, the school's first since Zandofsky's senior year back in 1983.